Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Configuring access to the ingested data
 Duration: 1

 The connector exposes an application role named `DATA_READER`.
+It has read access to all the ingested data in the destination schema.
 It's automatically granted to the role provided during the **Configure** step of the installation process.
 It was named `SERVICE_NOW_RESOURCES_PROVIDER` in the screenshot earlier in this guide.
 You can grant either application role or account role further if needed.